Chart Color Schemes

 The level of residential development activity in South Launceston is very low in comparison to the average area assessed nationally by AreaSearch

-South Launceston recorded approximately 11 residential properties granted approval per year over the past five financial years ending FY26, totalling an estimated 57 homes.
-As of FY26, four approvals have been recorded.
-The average construction cost value of new homes in South Launceston is $317,000, below the regional average.
-In terms of commercial development, $10.2 million in approvals were registered in FY26.
+South Launceston recorded approximately 11 residential properties granted approval per year over the past five financial years ending FY26.
+This totals an estimated 58 homes.
+As of FY26, 4 approvals have been recorded.
+The average construction cost value for new homes is $317,000.

 Frequently Asked Questions - Development